ANALYSIS: Energy bill fact checks needed after first Bailey-Pritzker forum

 Given the complexity of energy generation, those are just a few of numerous factors that will determine whether “brownouts” go from abstract political talking point to reality in Illinois and elsewhere.

-Jerry Nowicki is the bureau Chief of Capitol News Illinois, a nonprofit, nonpartisan news service covering state government that is distributed to more than 400 newspapers statewide.
+• Jerry Nowicki is Bureau Chief of Capitol News Illinois, a nonprofit, nonpartisan news service covering state government.
 It is funded primarily by the Illinois Press Foundation and the Robert R. McCormick Foundation.